A beetle infestation killed hundreds of millions of trees. Here’s how they can be made into affordable housing

 Shipbuilders, for example, used the superior structural ability of bent tree trunks to critically reinforce a ship’s structure at the stern and bow.
 Many of Germany’s famous “Fachwerkhäuser,” the iconic half-timber houses, use natural wood geometries for structural bracing.

-Ashen Cabin is a small building – roughly 100 square feet – and is a prototype, which means that a lot of time, effort and resources went into research and development.
-However the material cost of the building is relatively low, approximately $15,000, including concrete, hardware, insulation, and windows.
+Ashen Cabin is a small building—roughly 100 square feet—and is a prototype, which means that a lot of time, effort, and resources went into research and development.
+However, the material cost of the building is relatively low, approximately $15,000, including concrete, hardware, insulation, and windows.
 Excluding transportation cost, the ash trees were free.

-The cabin’s custom components are environmentally sustainable, including the irregular – yet lightweight and strong – structural insulated panels made of the mature ash that enclose the space.
+The cabin’s custom components are environmentally sustainable, including the irregular—yet lightweight and strong—structural insulated panels made of the mature ash that enclose the space.
 The 3D-printed concrete base eliminates the waste that often results from concrete construction.

 The entire project hinges on responsibility to make better use of an abundant resource and to construct better buildings that faithfully reflect our current moment.
 By drawing from an undervalued tradition, we hope to drive thoughtful technological innovation.

-Sasa Zivkovic, Assistant Professor of Architecture, Cornell University and Leslie Lok, Assistant Professor of Architecture, Cornell University.
+Sasa Zivkovic is an assistant professor of architecture at Cornell University and Leslie Lok is an assistant professor of architecture at Cornell University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.